Where diverse populations gather: Transit accessibility and the spatial structure of social mixing: Results

-The transit catchment diversity coefficient is positive and significant in nearly all cities for both diversity dimensions, confirming that POIs whose transit catchments draw from more diverse populations also tend to attract more diverse visitors (Figure~\ref{fig:2}).
-However, the magnitude of this relationship varies substantially across cities and between dimensions.
-For birth-background diversity (Figure~\ref{fig:2}a), the three US cities and Gothenburg exhibit the largest coefficients, with New York standing out at approximately 0.5.
-Atlanta and Gothenburg follow closely, around 0.3.
-Stockholm and Washington DC cluster in the 0.2 range.
-The mid-sized Swedish cities, Uppsala, Malmö, Linköping, Helsingborg, Västerås, and Örebro, show smaller but still significant coefficients between 0.1 and 0.2.
-For income diversity (Figure~\ref{fig:2}b), the overall pattern is similar, but the coefficients are considerably smaller in magnitude.
+The transit catchment diversity coefficient is positive and significant in nearly all cities, confirming that POIs whose transit catchments draw from more diverse populations also tend to attract more diverse visitors (Figure~\ref{fig:2}).
+First, we find that the magnitude of this relationship varies substantially across cities (Figure~\ref{fig:2}a).
+The three US cities and the three largest Swedish cities exhibit the largest coefficients, with New York standing out at approximately .5.
+Atlanta and Malmö follow closely, around .3.
+Gothenburg and Washington DC cluster in the .2 range.
+The mid-sized Swedish cities, Uppsala, Linköping, Helsingborg, Västerås, and Örebro, show smaller but still significant coefficients between .1 and .2.
+Second, when stepwise robustness checks add geographic catchment diversity, distance to the city center, and POI density within 500 m, the transit catchment coefficient generally attenuates but remains positive and statistically significant in the US cities and the largest Swedish cities (Figure~\ref{fig:2}b).
+In the smaller Swedish cities, however, the coefficient becomes statistically insignificant, suggesting that the apparent transit catchment effect is largely absorbed by broader spatial structure.
+Helsingborg is the clearest counterexample.
+Its coefficient is already negative in the baseline model and becomes even more negative after spatial controls are added, suggesting that transit catchment diversity does not uniformly translate into observed visitor diversity in smaller cities.
+One plausible interpretation is that, in Helsingborg, the diversity reachable by transit is largely absorbed by broader residential and geographic catchment structure, while the residual transit-specific variation may reflect peripheral or functionally specialized transit-accessible locations that attract less diverse visitor flows.
+We therefore interpret this result cautiously as evidence that transit catchment diversity is not a universal proxy for realized visitor diversity, especially in smaller urban systems.

-When considering the neighboring POIs, the spatial lag models outperform the OLS baselines in predicting visitor diversity for both birth background (Table \ref{tab:model_performance_birth}) and income (Supplementary Table S4).
-Due to limited model performance along the income dimension and several city-specific exceptions suggesting that these estimates are unstable in some cases, the main analysis in this section focuses on the birth-background results.
+Then, we analyze the spatial spillovers of visitor diversity, understanding whether such spatial interdependence is stronger under ordinary geographic proximity or transit-structured proximity.
+To test for spatial spillovers, we estimate spatial lag models that add a spatially weighted average of neighboring POIs' visitor diversity, $\rho \sum_j w_{ij} V_j$, under two alternative weight specifications: W1 connects each POI to its nearest neighbors in a distance-decayed manner, capturing general spatial clustering; W2 connects POIs sharing the same nearest transit stop within 400 meters, capturing transit-mediated connectivity specifically (see Section~\ref{sec:slm} for model details and weight construction).
+If transit infrastructure channels diversity spillovers between POIs, we would expect W2 to yield a larger spatial autoregressive coefficient $\rho$ than W1.
+Models are estimated separately for each city.
+When considering the neighboring POIs, the spatial lag models outperform the OLS baselines in predicting visitor diversity (Table \ref{tab:model_performance_birth}).